-Of all the cookbooks I get sent to take a peak at, Irish Pantry by Noel McMeel has hit my soul most deeply.
+Of all the cookbooks I receive to review, Irish Pantry by Noel McMeel has hit my soul most deeply.
 His book is invigorating, which is not a typical cookbook description.
 His passion for the home kitchen and his childhood memories of cooking in his Irish homeland resonates with how I feel about the relationship of food and family.

 I know very little about Irish food, except for Irish cream and soda bread, and dreamy Irish butter.
 I was captivated with the stories of Noel’s growing up in Ireland and talking about having lots of homemade shortbread, which was considered a staple in his home growing up.
 They often sent guests home with food gifts, jams, chutneys and probably shortbread.

 The book is filled with recipes calling for Irish butter like Buttery salted caramel sauce and Savory Whiskey Butter with Shallots and Kosher Salt, as well as lots of recipes for breads, like the family Barm Brack, which I”m sure when slathered with Irish butter makes all dreams come true.

 I am also drawn to the recipes for spicy lemon confit, homemade Irish cream, blue cheese pecan crackers.
 I don’t think there’s another cookbook that addresses simple farm food in this elegant, earthy manner.

 You not only fall in love with the food, and the photography, Noel’s voice comes through and you know you would feel comfortable sitting at the table with him, eating a simple Irish soda bread with a homemade preserve.